On this page

 Our work programme

-Improving support for survivors of abuse in care:
+Improving redress for survivors of abuse in care:

 Providing records to the Royal Commission

-The Crown Response Unit coordinates the Government’s response to the Abuse in Care Royal Commission of Inquiry.(external link)(external link)
+The Crown Response Unit was established in 2018 to coordinate the Government’s response to the Abuse in Care Royal Commission of Inquiry.(external link)(external link)

 The Royal Commission was established in 2018 to investigate children, young people, and vulnerable adults’ experiences of abuse and neglect in State and non-State care in Aotearoa New Zealand between the years of 1950-1999.